Cajun Fries

 2. Cut the potatoes.
 Cut the potatoes into thin, even strips to make fries.

 3. Fry.
-Heat 3 inches of oil to 360°F and fry the potatoes in batches for about 9 min per batch, moving them around occasionally for even cooking.
+Heat 3 inches of oil to 360°F and deep fry the potatoes in batches for about 9 min per batch, moving them around occasionally for even cooking.
 Transfer the fries to a wire rack set over a baking sheet.

 Absolutely, you can.
 Toss the sliced potatoes with olive oil and place them in the air fryer basket in a single layer without the potatoes touching each other.
 You will have to work in batches.
 Air fry for 12 to 15 minutes at 380˚F, flipping them halfway through the cooking process.
 If the fries are not as crispy as you like, continue to air fry them a little longer.
 Take them out, spray them with cooking spray, and toss them in the seasoning mix.